People often confuse peanut allergies with tree nut allergies. Let’s walk through what tree nuts are and how tree nut allergies are different.

 The chart above shows that there are clear connections between walnuts and pecans, and hazelnuts, cashews, and brazil nuts.

 This study also shows us that when introducing tree nuts to babies, we may not have to feed them every single nut.
-Feeding infants almonds, walnuts, hazelnuts and pistachios and allowing their bodies to develop tolerance to those nuts will likely create tolerance to all tree nuts.
+Feeding infants almonds, walnuts, hazelnuts and cashews and allowing their bodies to develop tolerance to those nuts will likely create tolerance to all tree nuts.
 Lil Mixins Tree Nut powder covers the top 4 tree nut families to help babies have normal tolerance to tree nuts.

 Tree Nut Allergy Vs Peanut Allergy, Seed Allergy, Coconut Allergy